shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 Radicale is an open-source CalDAV/CardDAV server written in Python.
 It can store and serve regular calendar events and works with standard CalDAV clients. ([Radicale][5])

-I would **not** use Radicale as the authoritative Intelligence Calendar database.
+I should **not** use Radicale as the authoritative Intelligence Calendar database.

 But it could eventually be useful for this: